Skip to main content

 Dr. Lindsay has conducted research in northwestern Armenia since 2000 investigating the origins of political complexity, landscapes as media for political authority, and households and community formation in the Late Bronze Age.
 Analytical methods of interest include chemical characterization techniques to examine the flow of goods in and out of the Tsaghkahovit Plain, and he has recently initiated a geophysical survey of fortress settlements to gauge the intensity of occupation during the LBA.

-Stacy Lindshield, Assistant Professor
+Stacy Lindshield, Associate Professor

 Dr. Lindshield’s research investigates how and why foraging behavior reflects the sociopolitical strategies of female chimpanzees in savanna-woodland environments.
 Professor Lindshield has active research projects in Senegal at Mount Assirik in Niokolo-Koba National Park and Fongoli.
 Her current work addresses nutritional facets of hunting, meat eating, and meat sharing behaviors.
 In addition, Lindshield assesses the impact of gold mining on biological corridors and chimpanzee health in Senegal, and evaluates biological corridor networks for the conservation and management of Costa Rican primates.